Updated May 26, 2023

 - King’s Chapel: King’s Chapel was founded in 1686 by the British and is the oldest Anglican church in the United States.
-The building is an example of Georgian-style architecture and is still an active church today.
+The building exemplifies Georgian-style architecture and is still an active church today.

-- Old South Meeting House: The Old South Meeting House was built in 1729 and is famous for being the site of the “Boston Tea Party” in 1773.
+- Old South Meeting House: The Old South Meeting House was built in 1729 and is famous for being the “Boston Tea Party” site in 1773.
 The building is now a museum and serves as a reminder of the events that led to the American Revolution.

 - Old State House: The Old State House is one of the oldest public buildings in the United States and was the seat of the Massachusetts government from 1713 until the completion of the Massachusetts State House in 1798.

 - Faneuil Hall: Faneuil Hall was built in 1742 and is an iconic symbol of American independence.
 The building served as a marketplace and meeting hall and was the site of several important speeches by the Founding Fathers.

 - Paul Revere House: The Paul Revere House is the oldest surviving house in downtown Boston and was the home of Paul Revere from 1770 until 1800.
 The building is now a museum; visitors can learn more about the famous patriot’s life.

 - Old North Church: The Old North Church is the oldest in Boston, built around 1723.
 The church is famous for being the site of Paul Revere’s “Midnight Ride” when he warned of the approach of the British in 1775.